cdupont/Timeloop/README.md

 Install
 =======

-First, you need to [Install  Haskell](https://www.haskell.org/ghcup/).
+[Download](https://github.com/cdupont/Timeloop/releases/tag/v1.0) one of the binary files from the release, unzip and run it.

-Then run:
+Alternatively, you can clone this repo.
+Then [Install  Haskell](https://www.haskell.org/ghcup/) and run:
 ```
 cabal install
 ```